 For onward travel from Thailand to Ipoh change trains and clear passport control at Padang Besar Railway Station which is the northern terminus for Malaysia’s West Coast Railway line.

-Alight from the train at Ipoh Train Station is easy walking distance from Ipoh Old Town.
+Ipoh Train Station is conveniently located within easy walking distance from Ipoh Old Town.

 If you have only 1 day to spend in Ipoh we suggest that you follow the Ipoh Heritage Trail which starts at Ipoh Railway Station, itself an historic building worth visiting.
 The Heritage Trail takes you around 27 historic buildings in Ipoh’s Old Town area.
 If you combine the walk with spending some time exploring the street art in Ipoh and lunch out then the entire walk should take up about 6 hours.
 The Heritage Trail is signposted with information plaques in English and Malay outside each of the 27 buildings.